vladris/tinkerer/blog/doc/additional_extensions.rst

 App Admin
 ~~~~~~~~~

-Facebook recommends to get an application ID so you can administer all comments
+Facebook recommends to get an application ID so you can manage all comments on
-on the website in one place.
-To do that, go to `Facebook Developers Webiste
+the website in a centralized place.
+Go to `Facebook Developers Webiste
 <https://developers.facebook.com>`_ and create a new application.
 In your app
 settings, make sure to check ``Website`` and update ``Site URL`` with your
 blog's URL.
 Once you have an App ID connected to your website, you no longer